Dynamic Sauna EMF Rating Unveiled

 - Dynamic Saunas are designed with low or ultra-low EMF emissions in mind, enhancing safety.

-- Infrared saunas inherently emit EMFs; mitigation strategies help reduce risk.
+- infrared saunas inherently emit EMFs; mitigation strategies help reduce risk.

 - Reliable EMF meters are essential for accurate readings.